MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-tfs-vsts.md

 # Refactor a Team Foundation Server deployment to Azure DevOps Services

 This article shows how the fictional company Contoso refactors its on-premises Visual Studio Team Foundation Server deployment by migrating it to Azure DevOps Services in Azure.
 In this scenario, the Contoso development team has used Team Foundation Server for team collaboration and source control for the past five years.
 Now, the team wants to move to a cloud-based solution for developer and testing work, and for source control.
-Azure DevOps Services will play a key role as the Contoso team moves to an Azure DevOps model and develops new cloud-native applications.
+Azure DevOps Services plays a key role as the Contoso team moves to an Azure DevOps Services model and develops new cloud-native applications.

 ## Business drivers